 After this, trying out some complementary steps that would work with your ongoing plans could help us boost our visibility and results.

-The SEO Visibility metric measures the performance of a site during the last two years, which makes it a very powerful chart if you’re tempted to debunk your competitors’ ups and downs along with their strategies.
+The Search Visibility metric measures the performance of a site during the last two years, which makes it a very powerful chart if you’re tempted to debunk your competitors’ ups and downs, along with their strategies.

 25. Dominate Your Niche by Running In-depth SEO Visibility Audits

 It’s not advised to make content marketing strategies at the expense of context, regardless of how individual you wish your brand to be seen as.
 It’s always best to know how every competitor in the niche is performing to have a consistent viewpoint.